 One website states, “Many women wonder about collagen and breastfeeding.
 The answer is yes; it is safe to take while breastfeeding.
 There are no known side effects from taking it.
 It is a great supplement to help heal from pregnancy and repair any damage done.”

-Additionally, breastfeeding requires an extra 25g of protein daily to support milk production and lactation.
-Adding collagen to smoothies, tea, or coffee can boost your protein intake and reach your nutritional requirements.
+Breastfeeding requires an extra 25g of protein daily to support milk production and lactation.
+Adding collagen to smoothies, tea, or coffee can boost your protein intake and help you reach your nutritional requirements.

-Keep reading to learn more about each and why they made our list.
+Keep reading to learn more about each company and why they made our list.

 1. Needed Collagen Protein